 Identify Employee Coaching Opportunities

 Coaching requires systems in place to help you identify opportunities when coaching is needed.
-The opportunity may be identified by your performance tracking system, by the employee, a customer, a situation, or surface from an assessment tool uncovering a need for a person’s development.
+The chance may be determined by your performance tracking system, by the employee, a customer, a situation, or surface from an assessment tool uncovering a need for a person’s development.

 Approaching with Feedback

-Maintaining regular positive relations with employees and ongoing one-on-one discussions helps when giving feedback.
+Maintaining normal positive relations with employees and ongoing one-on-one discussions helps when giving feedback.
 If you only talk with them when there are problems, people will panic when you ask to speak with them.
-As a rule, give positive feedback 5 times more than you give constructive feedback.
+As a rule, give positive feedback five times more than you give constructive feedback.

 When giving feedback, be direct, specific, and avoid blame.
-Come across that you care and are striving to help them, not that you are mad, attacking or taking corrective action.
-The words you use, how you say it and your body language all communicate meaning to the employee.
-Use a calm voice tone, neutral body language and words that are specific about what you see or want.
+Come across that you care and are striving to help, not that you are mad, attacking, or taking corrective action.
+The words you use, how you say it, and your body language all communicate meaning to the employee.
+Use a calm voice tone, neutral body language, and words that are specific about what you see or want.
 Focus on the behavior and actions without attacking the person.
 Avoid personal attacks or speaking in general terms.
-For example, if someone was late three times during the past two weeks and you want to discuss it, don’t say “You are always late!”
-This will cause them to be defensive sending the wrong coaching message.
-Instead, be specific saying something like “During the last two weeks I noticed you arrived late on three occasions.
+For example, if someone was late three times during the past two weeks, and you want to discuss it, don’t say, “You are always late!” which causes them to be defensive, sending the wrong coaching message.
+Instead, be specific saying something like, “During the last two weeks I noticed you arrived late on three occasions.
 What’s going on?”
-Once you confront with feedback, listen and ask questions to obtain the employee’s perception and side of the story.
+Once you confront with feedback, listen, and ask questions to obtain the employee’s perception and side of the story.
 Draw out the root cause of a problem and possible ways to eliminate it.
 Avoid the tendency to dictate exact steps and actions.
-It is better to ask questions that draw out the ideas and actions from employees, inserting your comments as needed.
+It is better to ask questions that draw out the ideas and activities from employees, inserting your comments as needed.

-Through your discussion with the employee, create a clear picture of what the situation will look like when the gap is filled, or the problem solved.
-What results, action, goal, or behavior do you want?
+Through discussion with your employee, create a clear picture of what the situation will look like when the gap filled or the problem solved.
+What results, actions, goals, or behavior do you want?
 Clearly define the root cause of the problem and what is needed to fix it.
 Skipping this step can result in misunderstanding for all involved.
-Have a vision or end goal in mind, helping everyone keep sight of the reasons for the needed changes.
-People with a clear vision of what the result of coaching tends to move in that direction more quickly.
-The goal must be owned by both the coach and the employee for the employee to be motivated.
+Have a vision or end goal in mind, helping everyone keep sight of the reasons for the needed changes and those with a clear idea of what the result of coaching tends to move in that direction more quickly — the goal owned by both the coach and the employee for the employee to be motivated.
 Buying and self-motivation are essential in bringing about needed changes.
 Finish up each coaching discussion with clear action plans as to who will do what, by when.
-Then make sure to hold each other accountable for the actions, following up at key due dates and review times.
-Keep good notes of your coaching discussions to help with further actions, and to have needed documentation in case corrective action or discharge becomes necessary.
+Then make sure to hold each other accountable for the actions, following up at critical due dates and review times.
+Keep right notes of your coaching discussions to help with further steps, and to have needed documentation in case corrective action or discharge becomes necessary.

-For employees to improve in the desired outcome, they need time, support, and resources.
-This includes time and personal commitment from the company, you (the coach), and the employee in order to succeed.
+For employees to improve in the desired outcome, they need time, support, and resources, including time off and personal commitment from the company, you (the coach), and the employee to succeed.
 It may also include investment in equipment or training and management support.

 Practice & Skill Development

 Learning a new task or skill requires practice and time to apply it to their work.
-For knowledge to evolve into a skill, employees need to practice it and perfect the skill with help from their coach/supervisor.
+For knowledge to evolve into a profession, employees need to practice it and perfect the craft with help from their coach/supervisor.
 Practice allows the coach to identify strengths and opportunities for improvement.
-Coaches need skills themselves in encouraging others to succeed, finding the right balance between how close to monitor and when to let go.
+Coaches need skills themselves in encouraging others to succeed, finding the right balance between how close to monitor, and when to let go.
 They also need to be skilled in holding employees accountable for progress.

-One of the biggest fallacies managers hold is the assumption that if people know something, they will do it.
+One of the most prominent fallacies managers hold is the assumption that if people know something, they will do it.
 People do what they have always done, not the new thing they learned.
 Managers need to be skilled in giving feedback, following up, handling nonperformance issues, and resolving mistakes when people get off track.
-Become skilled in recognizing and rewarding when the new skill or desired behavior is present.
+Become proficient in recognizing and rewarding when the new skill or desired behavior is present.
 Celebrate progress and small wins to encourage further growth and advancement.
 What gets rewarded gets repeated.
-What gets repeated becomes a habit.
+What gets happened becomes a habit.
 Use praise, recognition, and positive feedback to encourage and reward progress.

-In summary, effective coaches maintain positive relationships with employees; keep open, ongoing communications as part of their daily performance process; are clear about what they expect; and are skilled in confronting employees with feedback when needed, giving it in a fashion that encourages and inspires improvement.
+In summary, active coaches maintain positive relationships with employees, keep open, ongoing communications as part of their daily performance process, are clear about what they want.